kdubovikov/blog/_posts/2020-09-21-building-a-weather-station-bot.md

 ## Writing a bot

 Now, let's go on to the most interesting part: writing a telegram bot.
-We will go through a fairly long listing of bot's `main` function, so I'll break it in pieces for better clarity.
-First, we will setup our command line arguments parsing using `clap` crate:
+We will go through a fairly long listing of the bot's `main` function, so I'll break it in pieces for better clarity.
+First, we will setup our command-line arguments parsing using the `clap` crate:

 ```rust
 // Main WeatherStation Telegram bot fucntion